alfariqicrypto/SafeMineCore/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-SafeMine Core has been updated to make use of this.
+Safeminemore Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), SafeMine Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Safeminemore Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if SafeMine Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Safeminemore Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running safemined must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running safeminemored must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running safemined to the same group and setting permissions appropriately.
-On Debian-based systems the user running safemined can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running safeminemored to the same group and setting permissions appropriately.
+On Debian-based systems the user running safeminemored can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

 ## 5. Privacy recommendations

-- Do not add anything but SafeMine Core ports to the hidden service created in section 2.
+- Do not add anything but Safeminemore Core ports to the hidden service created in section 2.
   If you run a web service too, create a new hidden service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Hidden services created automatically (as in section 3) always have only one port